fhildeb/lukso-node-guide/docs/theory/node-operation/peer-discovery.md

 :::tip

-If you are unsure about [Peer Connectivity](/docs/guides/modifications/peer-connectivity.md) limits, it’s best to rely on your [client’s defaults](https://github.com/lukso-network/network-configs), which are designed to balance resource use, discovery efficiency, and network stability for homestaking nodes within the community.
+If you are unsure about [**Peer Connectivity**](/docs/guides/modifications/peer-connectivity.md) limits, it’s best to rely on the [default network configuration](https://github.com/lukso-network/network-configs), designed to balance resource use, discovery efficiency, and network stability for homestaking nodes within the community.

 :::